 I once worked with a family whose father refused to participate because he hated the idea of therapy.
 But as I met with the rest of the family in their home, I noticed him edging closer – in the kitchen one week, then in a chair in the next room another week.
 Once, he sat on the stairs to listen.

 Finally, I found him sitting in the living room with the family when I got there.
 He later told me, “You’re not like a therapist.
 You’re like talking to another person.”

 That’s not true, of course, but I didn’t argue with him.
 If that’s what he needed to tell himself to get past the stigma of therapy, I’m fine with that.
 The important thing is that we got him in the room.

 Maybe that’s the first step in reducing mental health stigma — accepting that a lot of people might benefit from being in the room, and that it’s okay, and even normal, to be there in the first place.

 (Carl Grody, LISW-S, runs Grody Online Family Counseling based in Columbus, Ohio.
 He has 12 years of experience working with children, adolescents, families and couples.
-He’s a trained group leader in the Incredible Years parenting program, and he’s the family therapy columnist for Columbus Parent magazine.
-If you’re interested in an appointment, please call 614-477-5565 or e-mail him at firstname.lastname@example.org.
+He’s a trained group leader in the Incredible Years parenting program, and he’s also the family therapy columnist for Columbus Parent magazine.
+For an appointment with Carl, call him at 614-477-5565 or e-mail him at firstname.lastname@example.org.
 To schedule online without the middle man, click here: carlgrodylisws.clientsecure.me.)